|

 "My husband was entnazifiziert (denazified) back then," Carina Harrer,

-the climber´s third wife, explains today,
+the climber´s third wife, explains today, "and then he went on with

 Mr Harrer certainly did go on with his life.
 In

-the 1950s, he toured the Andes and
+the 1950s, he toured the Andes and traversed

-Later, he travelled to Borneo, Greenland, Congo, and, time and again, Tibet.
+travelled to Borneo, Greenland, Congo, and, time and again, Tibet.

 His books are written with much love and understanding for foreign people.